alexeystadnikov-okta/okta.github.io/_source/_docs/api/resources/authn.md

 ## Multifactor Authentication Operations

-You can enroll, activate, and verify factors using the `/api/v1/authn/factors` endpoint.
+You can enroll, manage, and verify factors outside the authentication context with [`/api/v1/users/:uid/factors/`](factors.html#factor-verification-operations).

-> You can also enroll, manage, and verify factors outside the authentication context with [`/api/v1/users/:uid/factors/`](factors.html#factor-verification-operations).
+Within the context of an authentication workflow, a logon flow with a specific end user, enrolling, managing, and verifying factors can also be performed with the following endpoints.

 ### Enroll Factor
 {:.api .api-operation}